Lester Stevens

-Lester Barber Stevens (born February 28, 1884, Milwaukee, Wisconsin; died January 1972, Waukesha, Wisconsin) was an American athlete.
+Lester Barber Stevens (February 28, 1884, in Milwaukee, Wisconsin – January 1972, in Waukesha, Wisconsin) was an American athlete.
 He competed at the 1908 Summer Olympics in London.
 In the 100 meters, Stevens won his first round heat with a time of 11.2 seconds to advance to the semifinals.
 There, he placed fourth in his race and did not advance to the final.